TempeHS/2026CT_GameDesign_Rendshift_Jonathan.I/README.md

 ---

 ## 1. Game Overview
 Rendshift is brutal precision platformer game where the smallest of misinputs inputs will send you to your death.
 The goal of the game is to reach the end of the level in the shortest possbile time.
-The game has x levels each with increasing difficulty adding new objects, requiring new movemnt mechanics like dashing, dash canceling, double jumping and more.
+The game has 10 levels each with increasing difficulty adding new objects, requiring new movemnt mechanics like dashing, dash canceling, double jumping and more.
 ### 1.1 Genre
 Speedrunning Platformer